 In the final episode of Desperate Housewives: The Game, your mobster ex-boyfriend gives you a gun and orders you to shoot either your husband or your other ex-boyfriend (long story).
 Whether you shoot your husband, ex-boyfriend or just take the very obvious third option and shoot the gangster, the end result is the same - the gun wasn't loaded, he was just testing you.
 That's almost as sadistic as the bad writing enforced on you the entire game.

-In Mass Effect 1, during the attack on Virmire, you are given the choice between going to reinforce positions held by two of your officers: Lieutenant Kaidan Alenko and Gunnery Chief Ashley Williams.
+During the attack on Virmire, you are given the choice between going to reinforce positions held by two of your officers: Lieutenant Kaidan Alenko and Gunnery Chief Ashley Williams.
 As the player is on a strict time limit to the detonation of a massive nuke, there is no time to Take a Third Option, and the one you do not choose to help will die.
-The choice is especially effective as due to the lead-up, you're given numerous occasions to reconsider.
-Massive indecision follows.
+Massive indecision follows, especially if your character is involved in a Romantic Sidequest with one of them.

 Also in ME2, there are two separate instances in which Shepard must mediate an argument between a pair of squad members: Miranda and Jack in one instance, and Tali and Legion in the other.
 If Shepard hasn't accumulated enough Paragon or Renegade points to talk both sides down, s/he will be forced to chose to support one at the cost of the other's loyalty... which can lead to the death of the non-loyal squad member during the Suicide Mission.

-The ending of the third game also qualifies for most players.
+The ending of the third game also qualifies to an extent.
 Shepard has to choose between destroying all synthetic life, taking control of the Reapers, or melding organic and synthetic life.
-The first involves murdering the geth (assuming the player didn't already do that) and a popular squad mate, does more harm to galactic infrastructure than the other endings, and leaves open the possibility of future wars between organics and synthetics; on the bright side, it's the only ending in which Shepard can survive.
-The second kills Shepard, and leaves open the possibility that the Reapers will someday break free and terrorize the galaxy again.
-The third is generally considered the "good" ending; it still kills Shepard, and subverts the free will of the affected species in a way that bothers many players, but it at least resolves the organic-synthetic conflict in a fairly durable way.
+The first involves murdering the geth (assuming the player didn't already do that) and a popular squad mate, does more harm to galactic infrastructure than the other endings, and leaves open the possibility of future wars between organics and synthetics; on the bright side, it's the only ending in which Shepard can survive as an organic.
+The second results in Shepard giving up their humanity in order to take control of the Reapers, essentially giving Shepard indefinite control of the galaxy.
+The third is advertised by the Catalyst as the "ideal" ending; it kills Shepard, and subverts the free will of the affected species in a way that bothers many players, but it at least resolves the organic-synthetic conflict in a fairly durable way.
 There's also the Refuse ending: the Reapers eventually get defeated in a subsequent cycle, but the current harvest succeeds, every sentient being from the current cycle dies.

 Further spoilers ahoy: You still have the wand yourself.
 But on the evil path, you have to kill off the other sages.
 When you defeat the last one, if you choose to finish off said sage, you get the Bad Ending where Diva kills Issac.
 Even if you don't, you still will get a Downer Ending.